adarwoo/modbus_relay/docs/user_manual.md

 The health of the power supply is monitored
 * The CPU power supply is monitoring by the brown-out-detector
-* A failsafe exist which activates the EStop if the power supply was to fail The execution is monitored
+* A failsafe exist which activates the EStop if the power supply was to fail
-* An application crash will EStop the device
+* The execution is monitored; an application crash will EStop the device

-Any non-recoverable failure to the device's intergrity leads to the EStop being activated.
+Any failure to the device's intergrity leads to the EStop being activated.

 ### Modbus communication monitoring